Head of College

 Anna graduated from Otago Polytechnic School of Occupational Therapy in 2011 and has practiced in a wide range of mental health settings including community, inpatient and therapeutic communities.

-Anna has completed a Post Graduate Certificate in Health Science and is currently completing her Graduate Certificate in Tertiary Learning and Teaching (Level 7).
+Anna has completed a Post Graduate Certificate in Health Science and a Graduate Certificate in Tertiary Learning and Teaching (Level 7).

 Anna joined the school as a lecturer in 2020 and teaches across the year one and two groups in the degree course.